kbsriram/thormor/md/spec.md

 ##Summary##

-Data is stored online, PGP encrypted with the recipient's public key.
+Users store messages online, PGP encrypted with the recipient's public key.
 Recipients poll the sender's storage to fetch messages, and decrypt them locally with their private key.